Communal income generation

 One way to have impact as a commune

-Over the years, the embassy has been lucky to generate enough funds to put energy into projects we really care about.
+Over the years, the embassy community has been lucky to generate enough funds to put energy into projects we really care about.
 We have used the funds to create 2K in subsidized housing funds for people who need it, we have created a Solidarity Fund, we have organized free anti-violence & conflict resolution training, we have raised $800 in funds for therapy for those who need it but can’t afford it.
 We have helped fund security deposits for people in need (moving costs are abominable when you are living on the breadline), we have put 1000’s of dollars towards legal fees for our Second Life humans.
 This has been one of the ways that through collective living, we have managed to be greater than the sum of our parts, and this is how we do it.

 Ceci n’est pas un hotel ❤

-Our guest program serves many functions, which I consider to be integral to our project.
+Our medium term guest program (32 consecutive nights or over) serves many functions, which I consider to be integral to our project.
 Guests coming in keep fresh ideas and life blood flowing through the place.
 They help ensure that the embassy is a node in a network with genuine flow, not a house with closed doors.
 We form deep bonds with many of our guests, and so many of them go on to be founding members of new and other spaces.
 Thus our guest program ensures that there is communal life blood flowing through the great artery that is the commune.
 Moreover, our guests really hold us accountable to what we say we are doing.
 They often want to question our carbon footprint, hear about our decentralised systems and governance, they ask us the probing questions that we need to be probed on, and have great ideas about how to solve them.

 In addition to this, our guest program serves as an income generation stream.
 Our financial model is roughly such that residents cover the cost of running the commune, and surplus from our guest stays goes towards our social impact funds.
 In practice this isn’t always the case, at times we under budget / over spend for the commune, and income from the guest stays subsidizes things.
 We’ve had some ‘ceiling falling in’ disasters that have cost a fair bit and didn’t leave time for us to save, and in those times, having guest income and savings has been a real bonus.